khiner/flowgrid/README.md

 I usually find it pretty easy to find the music software or hardware I need as a _music producer_.
 As a _developer_, I've found it much harder to find the resources, tooling, and methodologies I need to easily create effective new audio software.

-Although this project is first and foremost a creative tool, the intention and spirit is much more about hacking, learning, educating and researching than it is about creating end media products.
+Although this project is first and foremost a creative tool, the intention and spirit is much more about hacking, learning, educating and researching than it is about producing end media products.
-For these purposes, it's more important to keep the information open than it is to make the functionality freely and widely available.
+For these purposes, keeping the information open is more important than making the functionality freely and widely available.